pietrodn/triggerscope/slide.md

 **Logic bomb**: malicious application logic that is triggered only under certain (narrow) conditions.

-* *Malicious application logic*: violation of user's reasonable expectations.
+* *Malicious application logic*: violation of user's reasonable expectations
-* Malware is designed to target **specific victims, under certain circumstances**.
+* Malware is designed to target **specific victims, under certain circumstances**
 * Example: a navigation application, supposed to help a soldier in a war zone finding the shortest route to a location, after a given (hardcoded) date gives to him a long route.
     * It does not do anything unusual (additional permissions or API calls): the navigation app behaves like... a navigation app!

 ## Another (real) example

-**RemoteLock**: Android app that allows the user to remotely lock and unlock the device by using an user-defined keyword.
+**RemoteLock**: Android app that allows the user to remotely lock and unlock the device by using an user-defined keyword

 * The app code also contains the following check:

     `(!= (#sms/#body equals "adfbdfgfsgyhytdfsw")) 0)`
-    * The predicate is triggered when an incoming SMS contains that hardcoded string.
+    * The predicate is triggered when an incoming SMS contains that hardcoded string
-* By sending a SMS containing that string, the device unlocks.
+* By sending a SMS containing that string, the device unlocks
 * That's a backdoor implemented with a **logic bomb**!

 ## Problems with traditional defenses